har-in-air/FPGA_STEREO_CROSSOVER/README.md

 <img src="prototype_fpga.jpg" />

 Only the mid-woofers and tweeters are being driven by the dual TAS5753MD amplifiers.
+The (sub)woofers are disconnected.

 <img src="prototype_speakers.jpg" />